 Unfortunately, Bitbucket Server does not provide an option to Backup and Restore the database from the administration panel, something you can find in both JIRA and Confluence.
-There is an official guide about how to migrate Bitbucket Server to another server and how to use the Backup Client but what you end up with is your previous installation with all the redundant git hooks, orhan folders and repos (I know, I know; this should never happen but here we are…).
+There is an official guide about how to migrate Bitbucket Server to another server and how to use the Backup Client but what you end up with is your previous installation with all the redundant git hooks, orphan folders and repos (I know, I know; this should never happen but here we are…).

-The first we need is the database itself.
+The first thing we need is the database itself.
 Here I assume you are using an external database compatible with Atlassian’s requirements.
-In the old system, connect to the database and dump the content (both the structure and the content) in a .sql file.
+In the old system, connect to the database and dump the full database (both the structure and the content) in a .sql file.
 There are many ways to do this.
 I, personally, use software like Navicat or SQLite Manager, depending on the type of database in place.

 Then, what we, also, need is the